Lou Goodale Bigelow

 Lou Goodale Bigelow (November 24, 1884 – July 31, 1968) was an early 20th century American photographer.

-She learned the art of photography from her father, Lyman Goodale Bigelow, and worked as an assistant to Roland W. Reed, a photographer of Native Americans.
-She set up her own studio in San Diego in 1915 and over a 33-year career specialized in commercial portraits of guests staying at the Hotel del Coronado.
+Born to photographer Lyman Goodale Bigelow and his photographic assistant and wife Ada in St. Joseph, Missouri, Lou Adelaide Goodale Bigelow grew up in Ronan, Montana.
+She learned the art of photography from her father, Lyman Goodale Bigelow, and worked in Kalispell, Montana as an assistant to Roland W. Reed, a photographer of Native Americans who produced striking images of members of the Blackfoot nation.

+She accompanied Reed to California in early 1915, where he set up a studio in Coronado and showed photographs in the 1915 Panama–Pacific International Exposition; Bigelow purchased the studio from Reed in November of that year when he returned to Kalispell.

+She later set up her own studio in San Diego, California.
+Over a career of more than 30 years, she specialized in commercial portraits of guests staying at the Hotel del Coronado.
 Her portraits were frequently published in the San Diego Union newspaper; among her clients was Wallis Simpson, later the Duchess of Windsor.
+Notable subjects included stage celebrities.
 In later life, Bigelow painted portraits and landscapes.

-Born to photographer Lyman Goodale Bigelow and his photographic assistant and wife Ada, Lou Adelaide Bigelow accepted a position as assistant to photographer Roland Reed in Kalispell, Montana, where Reed produced striking images of members of the Blackfoot nation.
-She accompanied Reed to California in early 1915, where he set up a studio in Coronado and showed photographs in the 1915 Panama–Pacific International Exposition; Bigelow purchased the studio from Reed in November of that year when he returned to Kalispell.

 Bigelow was the subject of a 2000 exhibition "Lou Goodale Bigelow: An early Twentieth-Century Female Photographer and Artist" at the Coronado Museum of History and Art.